inbravo/togaf-feature-set/study-notes/part-4.md

 ### ***Architecture View***
 - A representation of a system from the perspective of a related set of concerns.
 It consists of one or more architecture models of the system
 - TOGAF encourages these steps for ***Architecture View*** creation process
-   1. Refer to an existing library of architecture viewpoints
+  - ***Refer to an existing library*** of architecture viewpoints
-   2. Select the appropriate architecture viewpoints (based on the stakeholders and concerns that need to be covered by views)
+  - ***Select the appropriate architecture viewpoints*** (based on the stakeholders and concerns that need to be covered by views)
-   3. Generate views of the system by using the selected architecture viewpoints as templates
+  - ***Generate views*** of the system by using the selected architecture viewpoints as templates

 ### ***Architecture Viewpoint***
-- A specification of the conventions for a particular kind of architecture view
+- A specification for a particular kind of architecture view
-- It establishes the conventions for constructing, interpreting, and using an ***Architecture View*** to address a specific concern(s) about a system-of-interest
+- Architecture views are representations of the overall architecture meaningful to stakeholders
+- Architecture views enable the architecture to be communicated to and understood by the stakeholders, and verify that the system will address their concerns

 ### Relationship Between ***Architecture View*** and ***Architecture Viewpoint***
 - An ***Architecture View*** is what you see; an ***Architecture Viewpoint*** is where you are looking from that determines what you see